DCC-EX/mkdocs-test/docs/installer/04-install-cs.md

 ### Optional Wi-fi

-If you are using a CSB1 or other board with integrated Wi-Fi, or have installed and optional Wi-Fi board you need to enable the `I have WiFi`.
+If you are using a CSB1 or other board with integrated Wi-Fi, or have installed and optional Wi-Fi board you need to enable the `I have Wi-Fi`.
 This enables the "Wi-fi Options" button where you can configure the Wi-Fi.

-### WiFi Access Point mode
+### Wi-Fi Access Point mode

 ![wifi AP](/_static/images/ex-installer/wifi-ap.png)

 In Access Point mode, you command station runs a completely isolated Wi-Fi Network.
-This is most useful if your layout is away from the house, or you transport your layout frequently, or do not want to give guests access to your home WiFi.
-WiFi phones or tablets will need to connect their WiFi to the Access Point and will lose access to your home WiFi.
+This is most useful if your layout is away from the house, or you transport your layout frequently, or do not want to give guests access to your home Wi-Fi.
+Wi-Fi phones or tablets will need to connect their Wi-Fi to the Access Point and will lose access to your home Wi-Fi.
 Wi-Fi Password is optional.
 If this field is left blank the password will default to ‘PASS_xxxxxx’ where ‘xxxxxx’ will be the same as the SSID name that will be automatically configured.
 If possible, choose a channel that is unused (or least used) by other Wi-Fi networks around your location.
 There are numerous phone apps that can help you determine which channels are being used by other networks.
-For Android, ‘Wifi Analyzer’ is one that works.
+For Android, ‘Wi-fi Analyzer’ is one that works.
 For iOS ‘Netspot’ is suitable (you don’t need to purchase WiPry device they mention).

 Wi-Fi Channel can be any value from 1-11.

-#### WiFi Station mode
+#### Wi-Fi Station mode

 ![wifi station](/_static/images/ex-installer/wifi-station.png)